nonodesbois42/TraktorBox/readme.md

 traktor_parser.save_file()
 ```

 Open Traktor, the new playlists appear in the collection.
+You made a mistake or the `collection.nml` is corrupted ?
+A backup file named `collection.nml.bak` was created on the same folder as the `collection.nml` file, you can use it as a second chance !

 ## What about next ?